-At the start of this year, I was plotting my itinerary, building it around upcoming talks and conferences.
+At the start of 2020, I was plotting my itinerary, building it around upcoming talks and conferences.
 Then came Covid-19.
-I managed to get in a trip to Muscat in February, but in rapid succession events got cancelled in Chicago, Tokyo, Belgrade, Copenhagen, Heidelberg.
+I managed to get in a trip to Muscat that February, but in rapid succession events got cancelled in Chicago, Tokyo, Belgrade, Copenhagen, Heidelberg.
 So much for going around the world anytime soon.
 But then again, what was I thinking?
 It was Phileas Fogg, not his creator, who travelled the world, by train, hot air balloon, steamship, elephant, and stagecoach.
 Throughout his long life Verne never ventured beyond Europe, and he didn’t set foot outside Paris during the months in 1872 when he wrote his novel.
 He didn’t need to, as he could encounter the world in his cosmopolitan world capital; the idea for the book came to him in a Paris café, where he read a newspaper account of new railway lines and steamship routes that could make it possible for someone to go around the world in eighty days.

 Unable to spend his customary evenings drinking with friends, gambling at cards, and flirting with Italian enchantresses, de Maistre decided to treat his room as a miniature world.
 Parodying the “Grand Tour” that wealthy young men of his era would undertake around Europe – the eighteenth-century equivalent of a gap year – he wrote a series of vivid vignettes and stories based on everything around him in his room, from books to paintings to furniture.

 After a month and a half of virus-induced sequestration, with days and weeks blurring into each other, it seemed good to set the schedule at one book per day each Monday through Friday.
-This plan offers at least the illusion of having a day job with set deadlines during the “work week,” with a couple of “days off” on the “weekend,” giving some meaning to these increasingly vague concepts in a period when time seems at once to be standing still and endlessly running out, in a city whose unnatural silence is punctuated not by Fogg’s chiming clocks but by sirens.
+This plan offered at least the illusion of having a day job with set deadlines during the “work week,” with a couple of “days off” on the “weekend,” giving some meaning to these increasingly vague concepts in a period when time seems at once to be standing still and endlessly running out, in a city whose unnatural silence is still punctuated not by Fogg’s chiming clocks but by sirens.

 In this respect, our journey has as much in common with Terry Gilliam’s movie Time Bandits as with Jules Verne’s and Xavier de Maistre’s works.
 Every great book is a potential wormhole leading us far from home, and like the bold Time Bandits, armed with the flawed blueprint they’ve pilfered from the Supreme Being, we are free to pick up whatever we can, wherever we land.
 Our writers have long been doing the same thing, plundering the tradition they’ve inherited, and often looking abroad for riches not available at home.
 In Finnegans Wake, James Joyce’s antihero Shem the Penman produces “the last word in stollentelling,” drawing on dozens of languages and literary traditions in the process.
 A millennium and a half before him, Saint Augustine justified the reading of pagan classics as “stealing the gold from Egypt,” an image that he himself lifted from the Book of Exodus.
 Every storyteller is in this sense a second-story man or woman.

-The writers we’ll be encountering have drawn both on their home culture and on traditions beyond their own.
+The 80 writers I discuss have drawn both on their home culture and on traditions beyond their own.
 Virginia Woolf was in rivalrous dialog with Joseph Conrad and with Arnold Bennett, and with her English predecessors from Dickens and Jane Austen back to Richardson, Fielding, and Sterne.
 Yet she also read Chekhov (in Russian), Proust (in French and in English), and Sophocles (in Greek), and in her diary she described “going to bed with Arthur Waley” – meaning not the man himself but his pioneering translation of The Tale of Genji.
 Many of the writers treasured at the heart of our national traditions have drawn extensively on foreign sources to create their work.
 Even when a work is written in a purely local context, if it travels beyond its borders it enters into a new set of literary relations, and we will often be looking at ways in which a classic text has been revisited and reworked in very different circumstances by later writers.

 Like Phileas Fogg’s journey, this project is based on a very personal itinerary, only partially overlapping with what another literary traveler would create.
 I myself could readily have constructed a very different set of books, and locales, from Reykjavik to Moscow to Bangkok and points beyond.
-The itinerary I’ve settled on gives one version of world literature, not the uniform order of some globalized “one-world” literature.
+The itinerary I settled on gives one version of world literature, not the uniform order of some globalized “one-world” literature.
 These eighty works aren’t intended as a permanent listing of “the books and school of the ages,” to recall the subtitle of Bloom’s The Western Canon.
 What I’ve chosen are particularly worldly works, written by authors who are reflecting on the world around them and the wider world beyond their borders, either as their characters venture abroad or as the outside world impinges upon them.